openzipkin/zipkin-reporter-java/README.md

 switch to an asynchronous sender (like kafka), or increase the concurrency of your sender.

+Spikes of high CPU could be due to encoding many spans, caused indirectly by a large `messageTimeout` or `messageMaxBytes`.
+Consider lowering the `messageMaxBytes` if this occurs, as it will result in less work per message.

 ## Sender
 The sender component handles the last step of sending a list of encoded spans onto a transport.
 This involves I/O, so you can call `Sender.check()` to check its health on a given frequency.